-After lunch, we cross by boat to the island of Motya, a stronghold of the Phoenicians, and, later, the Carthaginians.
-Founded in the 8th century BC, and surrounded by the Stagnone Lagoon, this once flourishing city earned its wealth as a commercial center with a thriving trade in salt.
+Next, we cross by boat to the island of Motya, a stronghold of the Phoenicians, and, later, the Carthaginians.
+Founded in the 8th century BC, and surrounded by the Stagnone Lagoon, this once flourishing city earned its wealth as a commercial centre with a thriving trade in salt.

 Driving eastwards we stop at the verdant quarries of the Cave di Cusa, where the Greeks of Selinunte carved out stone for their titanic temples.
 Their heavy work was abandoned in 409 BC when an attacking Carthaginian fleet sailed into view.
 We can still see the remnants of columns on site, sadly destined to remain both unfinished and in situ.

 We then travel on to Selinunte itself to see the temples of the mighty eastern sanctuary, some of the few buildings which survived the ten-day siege of Carthage’s 100,000-strong army in the 5th century BC, not to mention the subsequent destruction of the city some 100 years later.

 We finish the day at the ancient acropolis, dramatically positioned on plains overlooking the Mediterranean sea.

 We spend a whole day exploring the magnificent remains of Agrigento today, at the site of the ancient Greek city of Akragas.
 It is estimated that between 200,000 to 800,000 citizens resided here at the height of the city’s power, and extensive remains attest to a vast and mighty settlement.